cf73/humanity/content/collections/books/helen-macdonald-vesper-flights.md

         text: 'Vesper Flights'
       -
         type: text
-        text: ' is a captivating and foundational book about observation, fascination, time, memory, love and loss and how we make sense of the world around us.'
+        text: ' is a captivating and foundational book about observation, fascination, time, memory, love and loss and ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'how we make sense of the world around us.'
 collection_type: book
 challenges:
   - climate